We take you through the basics of the Paleo diet and what exactly it entails. Is it a lifestyle you would try?

 I mean, does anyone still remember the Atkins diet?
 How about the Zone diet?
 Yes, there was even a Baby Food diet at one point, where you ate two meals worth of baby food each day.
 The diet crazes can get ludicrous and it's sometimes hard to separate the healthy and helpful from the disastrous.

 Although the Paleo diet still has plenty of critics, it has lasted longer than any diet that could be considered a "fad."
-Perhaps there is a reason it's still a poplar diet to adhere to today.
+Perhaps there is a reason it's still a popular diet to adhere to today.
 In this article, we'll take you through the history of the Paleo diet and what exactly it involves so you can make up your own mind about it.

 The Paleo diet - or Paleolithic diet - is based on the principles used by our early Stone Age ancestors.
 The Paleolithic diet can actually be traced all the way back to 1975 by a gastroenterologist named Walter Voegtlin, who first came up with the concept.
 It was then revamped and popularized by a man named Loren Cordain in 2002.
-The diet experienced its most popular wave of followers in 2012 and 2013 when there were an abundance of books, articles, and nutritionists talking about the Paleo movement and lifestyle.
-Although the buzz died down after awhile, it's still a popular diet choice by health advocates today.
+The diet experienced its most popular wave of followers in 2012 and 2013 when there was an abundance of books, articles, and nutritionists talking about the Paleo movement and lifestyle.
+Although the buzz died down after a while, it's still a popular diet choice by health advocates today.

 The premise of the diet is to eliminate modern processed food and to instead have a diet that is similar to what Paleolithic humans used to eat when they lived off the land.
 The idea is that animals are most healthy in their natural environments, so it should be no different for humans.

 The diet typically involves a high amount of healthy fat, moderate in animal protein, and low to moderate in carbohydrates.
 Meat should be organic, wild and/or grass fed and the low to moderate intake of natural carbohydrates should be things like vegetables and fruits, although more veggies than fruits.
-A small amount of nuts thrown in once in awhile is fine too.
+A small amount of nuts thrown in once in a while is fine too.
 Fruits should be low in sugar and high in antioxidants and nuts should be high in omega-3 but low in omega-6.

 The recommended fat is saturated fat (raw coconut oil, duck fat, lard butter) and monounsaturated fat (extra virgin olive oil, avocados).

-The diet says to cut out all cereals and legumes, vegetable, hydrogenated, and partially hydrogenated oils, added sugar, and dairy products (other than butter).
+The diet says to cut out all cereals and legumes, vegetable, hydrogenated, and partially hydrogenated oils added sugar, and dairy products (other than butter).

-The benefits that people have claimed since being on the diet have included weight loss, a boost in energy, muscle gain, less stress, smoother skin, better sleep, stronger bones, better digestion and immune system.
+The benefits that people have claimed since being on the diet have included weight loss, a boost in energy, muscle gain, less stress, smoother skin, better sleep, stronger bones, better digestion, and immune system.

 The Paleo diet is especially seen as an important diet for the average American who doesn't exercise or move around all that much.
 An inactive person, after all, should eat fewer carbohydrates to keep up a healthy metabolism.